adreena/carnd-adv-lane-lines/writeup_template.md

 Finally I cast the lines onto the original frame and move on to the next frame.

-Here's a full flow of original image through the entire pipeline for a good image:
+Here's a full flow of original image through the entire pipeline for a hish illumination image:

 <table style="width:100%">
   <tr>